-Proposed construction activities will result in minimal soil erosion as no excavation activities are planned to be undertaken.
-Council proposes to import road aggregate generated from roads program which will be used to establish the subgrade for the synthetic field.
+Proposed construction activities will result in minimal soil erosion as no additional excavation activities are planned to be undertaken.
+As part of the Stage I works, Council will import road aggregate generated from roads program which will be used to establish the subgrade for the synthetic field.
 Despite the absence of any earthworks, given the importation of road aggregate to the subject site, Council will mitigate the risk of erosion in accordance with the recommendations in the site specific CEMP (Appendix E).